JemRF/RF-Documentation/pages/sgateway/sgw-mqtt.md

 {% include note.html content="The Error Code will remain showing the status of the last connection even when the MQTT is disabled.."%}

+{% include note.html content="
+For changes to be made it is best to Disable MQTT before making changes."%}

 ##  MQTT Formats
 The MQTT Agent in the Smart Gateway has four data format options.
 - 1 - JemRF             - Send data using the device Id as part of the subscription and the raw data sent from the sensor.